A measurement of the Galactic plane mass density from binary pulsar accelerations: Discussion

 We discuss here briefly additional implications of our work.
-Pulsar timing measurements have been analyzed to constrain general relativity and alternate theories of gravity, most notably in the consistency of gravitational radiation \citep[e.g.,][]{Weisberg2016,Cameron+2018} but also in tests of the strong equivalence principle \citep[e.g.,][]{Freire+2012,Archibald+2018}, and the time-variability of the gravitational constant, $\dot{G}$ \citep{Damour+1988,Lazaridis+2009,Zhuetal2019}, while assuming a Galactic potential that is derived from kinematical analysis (for example, \citealt{McMillan2017}).
-Obtaining high-precision RV measurements towards lines-of-sight with pulsars can enable us to determine the Galactic potential via this complementary approach, which can thereby provide significantly more precise constraints on the measurements described above and constrain theories of gravity.
+Pulsar timing measurements have been analyzed to constrain general relativity and alternate theories of gravity, most notably in the consistency of gravitational radiation \citep[e.g.,][]{Weisberg2016,Cameron+2018} but also in tests of the strong equivalence principle \citep[e.g.,][]{Freire+2012, Archibald+2018}, and the time-variability of the gravitational constant, $\dot{G}$ \citep{Damour+1988,Zhuetal2019}, while assuming a Galactic potential that is derived from kinematical analysis.
+Obtaining high-precision RV measurements over ten year baselines towards lines-of-sight with pulsars can enable us to measure the $\Delta RV$ and thereby measure the Galactic acceleration via this complementary approach.
+This measurement can then provide significantly more precise constraints on the parameters described above and constrain theories of gravity.
 Although the uncertainties in fits for the time rate of change of the orbital period for binary pulsars due to gravitational radiation have improved (for the Hulse-Taylor system they are now within $\sim$ 1-sigma of the value predicted by relativity), they are currently dominated by the assumed values for the Galactic potential \citep{Weisberg2016}.
 Direct measurement of the potential would provide more robust constraints in these tests of gravity.

-Our focus here and in prior work \citep{Chakrabarti2020} is on relative accelerations, i.e., accelerations measured relative to the Sun.
 The solar acceleration has been measured by VLBI observations \citep{XuWang2012,Titov2013,Titov2018}. \cite{Zakamska2005} have discussed the intriguing possibility of obtaining constraints on undiscovered planets or distant stellar companions from the acceleration of the solar system barycenter using pulsar timing observations.
 The effect of a distant giant planet as in the work by \cite{Batygin2016} or that of the nearest stars is too small to affect our value of the Galactic acceleration, given current measurement uncertainties.